 - Event Hub Connection String: A string containing unique configuration data about your Azure Event Hubs implementation.
 This string was discovered during the previous procedure.

-- Event Hub Consumer Group: The name of your Azure Event Hubs consumer group.
+- Event Hub Consumer Group: The name of your Event Hubs consumer group.
 You can locate this name by opening your Event Hubs overview in the Azure portal and scrolling to the bottom of the page.

-(Optional.)
-Select Process generic events to collect events for which USM Anywhere currently does not have a parser.
-These events will display as "GENERIC event" under Activity > Events.
+- (Optional.)
+Select Process generic events? to collect events for which USM Anywhere currently does not have a parser.
+These events will display as "GENERIC event" under

 - Click Save.